| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 around and break back to two by two, I buzz off the corner and let off, slowing the car

 but leaving some room ahead.
 We get the white and I decide to give it a try.
+Off four I stand on it and about half way down the straight I have

 to lift to make the corner and give myself a gap to the next car, as the everyone bunches